Hidden Breakthroughs in Language Model Training: Methods

 Exact computation of the second-order term would be intractable, requiring computation of the top eigenvalues/vectors for each individual datapoint $x$.
 Instead, we can approximate it by substituting the true eigenvalue, denoted $\lambda_t(X,b) := b^\top \gH_t(X) b$, with the curvature of the individual loss in the direction $b$, i.e. $\lambda_t(x,b) = b^\top \gH_t(x) b$.
 If the aggregate Hessian eigenvector $b$ is close to the span of the top eigenvectors of the datapoint-specific Hessian for $x$, this provides a reasonable estimate while reducing calculation to a single Hessian-vector product per eigenvector.
 We therefore approximate the basis projection of the datapoint Hessian $h(x,b,\theta_t)$ as derived in Appendix~\ref{sec:derivation}.

-Equipped with this second-order approximation of the datapoint Hessian's projection onto our basis, we account for the high curvature and possible domination by the higher order term by modifying Equation \ref{eq:first_order} into the second-order Taylor expansion using the approximation from Equation \ref{eq:hessian}.
+Equipped with this second-order approximation of the datapoint Hessian's projection onto our basis, we account for the high curvature and possible domination by the higher order term by modifying Equation~\ref{eq:first_order} into the second-order Taylor expansion using the approximation from Equation~\ref{eq:hessian}.
+We can compute this second-order term with limited additional computational complexity by keeping track of the eigenvalues for each Hessian eigenvector and the aggregate gradient at each checkpoint.